ORESoftware/live-mutex/README.md

 ```

-Note to get started with the library, you should simply start a live-mutex broker with:
+Note to get started with the library, you can simply start a live-mutex broker with:

 ```bash
 lm_start_server # defaults to port 6970
 ```

-And then write some node.js code that uses that broker.

 ## Importing the library using Node.js